“I’m not too good when exposed to people.”Bernadette, Where’d You Go, Bernadette?

 The Social 5

-Social 5s look to experience the Essential quality of Insight in and through their relationships, interests, and contributions.
-They want to offer wisdom, insight, creativity, and understanding to loved ones and the world at large—to peer “behind the veil” to bring illumination.
-At the same time, they are fearful of being overwhelmed by the interpersonal burdens that come from participation with others.
+Social Fives are looking to experience the Essential quality of Insight in and through their relationships, their interests, and their contributions.
+They have a kind of Promethean calling, whereby the want to offer wisdom, insight, creativity, and understanding to loved ones and the world at large—to peer “behind the veil” in order to bring illumination.
+At the same time, they can be fearful of being overwhelmed by the interpersonal burdens that come from participation with others.

-They are drawn to fields, groups, and institutions that hold the promise of engaging with fascinating people who are at the top of their game intellectually, creatively, or otherwise.
-They enjoy being stimulated and impacted by all kinds of people, and respect mastery above all.
-Through their capacity for insight and new understandings, they hope to claim their place or niche and solidify their interpersonal and social value.
-They’re excited by the feeling of being a part of a tradition or specialized class, but these special groups can also be a way they seek to sequester themselves away from the messy or practical elements of life they feel unprepared to face.
+Social Fives are drawn to fields, groups, and institutions that hold the promise of engaging with fascinating people who are at the top of their game intellectually, creatively, or otherwise.
+Contrary to the stereotype that Fives only value knowledge, Social Fives enjoy being stimulated and impacted by all kinds of people, and they respect mastery above all.
+Through their capacity for insight and new understandings, the Social Five hopes to claim their place or niche and solidify their interpersonal and social value.
+They’re excited by the feeling of being a part of a tradition or specialized class, but these special groups can also be a way Social Fives seek to sequester themselves away from the messy or practical elements of life they feel unprepared to face.

-Avarice gets expressed as a tension of wanting both to deeply belong and to separate themselves through social distinction, like being an expert or presenting themselves as uniquely gifted or insightful.
-This sense of superiority is a double-edged sword.
-They believe being the key expert will assure them of the social value and belonging they desire while also creating separation and a lack of interpersonal connection.
-This tension leads to a great deal of alienation: belonging is not sensed directly, but rather abstracted and conceptualized, leading to loneliness and a sense of isolation as they doubt their value and the niche they’ve carved out.
+Avarice can be expressed as a tension of wanting both to deeply belong as well as to separate themselves, usually through social distinction, such as being the expert or even presenting themselves as uniquely gifted or insightful.
+This sense of superiority is a double-edged sword, as they believe being the key expert will assure them of the social value and belonging they desire while also creating separation and a lack of interpersonal connection.
+This tension can lead to a great deal of alienation: belonging is not sensed directly, but rather abstracted and conceptualized, leading to loneliness and a sense of isolation as the Social Five doubts their value and the niche they’ve carved out.

-They express Avarice as wanting to contribute their gifts and creativity meaningfully, but not feeling equipped to handle the responsibilities that may come from being in leadership.
-As they become more unbalanced, they feel their contributions are underappreciated and their genius under-recognized.
-They become angry and frightened of the masses who can’t appreciate them, making public displays of their superiority that almost always backfire.
-Deeply imbalanced social fives entertain delusions of their soc specialness and significance and may imagine others conspiring against them.
+Social Five can express Avarice as wanting to contribute their gifts and creativity meaningfully, but not feeling equipped to handle the responsibilities that may come from being in leadership.
+As Social Fives become more unbalanced, they feel their contributions are underappreciated and their genius under-recognized.
+They may become both angry and frightened of the masses who can’t appreciate them, making public displays of their superiority that almost always backfire.
+Deeply imbalanced Social Fives may entertain delusions of their social specialness and significance and may imagine others conspiring against them.

 Character Example: The television icon of little girls who love science everywhere, Samantha Carter of Stargate SG-1 is an expert in all things related to science and mathematics, able to apply her knowledge to endless discoveries and problem-solve on the fly.
 But while a warm and welcoming woman, Sam would much rather spend her holidays shut up in a lab researching some new organism they found on an alien planet than socializing or leaving the compound.
 Her sense of camaraderie for her teammates and her willingness to risk her own life to rescue them turns her into a hero time after time, where something she has studied or discovered gets them out of a mess.
 A mature 5, Sam isn’t afraid to open her heart to others and even forms a special bond with a little girl.
 But she is, above all, a brainy lass far more interested in theoretical possibilities than the outside world.